 Hobbies and Interests: Playing basketball, football, watching movies, traveling, listening to music, reading, and hanging out with family and friends.

-Post baseball career plans: To become a nurse and further baseball coaching career.
+Post baseball career plans: To become a nurse and further his baseball coaching career.
 Eventually open own baseball academy.

 Relationship status: Single and free to travel the world

-Recent injuries or illnesses: No
+Recent injuries or illnesses: None

 College Baseball Career